 Total Yarding: 802 Agents yarded 802 cattle at Mortlake with quality ranging from average to very good.
 The offering of trade cattle this week however was more mixed.
 The quality of bullocks was very good and there was an excellent run of beef cows offered.
 All the major processors and buyers were in attendance and

-Update on COVID 19 effective as of Monday the 23rd of March.
+Update on COVID 19 effective as of Monday the 31st of July.
 WVLX Operations and the WVLX Associated Agents Association support the various and changing National COVID-19 initiatives put in place by Government.
-WVLX is respectful of the new protocol’s in place for social distancing and all other factors involving COVID 19.
-We would
+WVLX is respectful of the new protocol’s in place for social distancing, Compulsory face mask’s and all other factors involving COVID

 There were more than 1250 cattle yarded here today at WVLX Mortlake with the Female Feature sale in full swing, There was reasonable line up of steers, heifers, weaners, cows and calves presented across the board.
 Yearling steers were 10-15c dearer today then recent sale topping at 308c/kg and 300c/kg consistently overall.
 Yearling heifers topped